reverentgeek/okta.github.io/_source/_posts/2019-09-05-laravel-authentication.md

 To complete this tutorial, you'll need to [register for a forever-free developer account](https://developer.okta.com/signup/).

 You'll replace some of the Laravel boilerplate code in your application so it uses Okta to authenticate users.
-The Socialite package for Laravel will help make it easier - it can handle integration with a large number of social login providers (including Octa) out-of-the-box.
+The Socialite package for Laravel will help make it easier - it can handle integration with a large number of social login providers (including Okta) out-of-the-box.

 ## Laravel Project Setup